 We host a leadership skill-building workshop series led by industry professionals.
 Workshops will cover the important principles of communication, team building and decision making.

 Business Case Study

-Tom Jarom '66, patron of Cornell LEADS, will present a case study in business management from his own career in International Banking.
-Tom is a life trustee, and a former chair of the Cornell Board of Trustees.
+Tom Jarom '66, patron of Cornell LEADS, presents a case study in business management from his own career in International Banking.
+Tom is a life trustee and a former chair of the Cornell Board of Trustees.